• English

 Jonathan gets his results

-By Bladder Cancer Canada | Latest news and stories | 17 May, 2022 | 0
+By Bladder Cancer Canada | Podcast | 17 May, 2022 | 0

 We are honored to work with Jonathan to share the story of his bladder cancer diagnosis.
 Through months of cystoscopies, surgeries and finally, BCG treatments, Jonathan decided to capture the ups and downs of his cancer journey and through his writing and photography, patients and others in his life could get a glimpse into his experiences from his perspective.